fitbit-v/Stories/Lightning/README.md

 ```
 * `super` keyword, which allows you to reference the parent constructor and the method definitions from the Base class.
 Whenever you see the `super` keyword, you know you are in a derived class and referring to the base class.

+* access an exported variable that was imported as a single object - use the as keyword to assign an alias, reference the alias and property name

+### Asynchronous JavaScript
+A callback function is a function that executes after another function has finished executing.